thomasdefise/OSCP_Resources/Enumeration/Windows101.md

 If you find a user, try also to use WinRM

 [Evil-WinRM](https://github.com/Hackplayers/evil-winrm) is the Microsoft implementation of WS-Management Protocol.
 A standard SOAP based protocol that allows hardware and operating systems from different vendors to interoperate.

-[psexec.py](https://github.com/SecureAuthCorp/impacket/blob/master/examples/psexec.py) remote shell/that lets you execute processes on remote windows systems
+[psexec.py](https://github.com/SecureAuthCorp/impacket/blob/master/examples/psexec.py) remote shell/that lets you execute processes on remote windows systems.

 Usage: